ShinyWasabi/GuidedMissile/README.md

 # GuidedMissile
-Allows you to launch the Kosatka's guided missile in singleplayer in Grand Theft Auto V Enhanced.
+Allows you to launch the Kosatka's guided missile in singleplayer in Grand Theft Auto V Legacy/Enhanced.

 Press F11 in-game to launch the missile.